 - A full medical assessment of the person with stroke should include (taking into account previous functional abilities):

-- Psychological functioning: cognition (attention, memory, spatial awareness, apraxia, perception), memory, attention, emotional and communication (including the ability to understand and follow instructions and to convey needs and wishes).
+- Psychological functioning: cognition (attention, memory, spatial awareness, apraxia, perception), memory, attention, emotional state and communication (including the ability to understand and follow instructions and to convey needs and wishes).

 - Vision, hearing.
 Assess the effect of visual neglect after stroke on functional tasks such as mobility, dressing, eating and using a wheelchair, using standardised assessments and behavioural observation.